IpsitaChoudhary/windows-uwp/hub/apps/publish/improved-health-report.md

 # What’s new: Improved Health Report in Partner Center

 > [!IMPORTANT]
-> Improved Health report will be coming soon for all MSIX apps and games.
+> Improved Health report is being released to MSIX apps and games in a phased manner.

 Quality is essential to the success of your app or game on Microsoft Store.
 To help you monitor and address quality issues more effectively, we will be introducing significant updates to the Health report in Partner Center.
 These enhancements are designed to make it easier to identify and analyse failures impacting your customers.